This grant will open on August 20, 2025.

 Spouse of U.S. military veteran:

-- Veteran documentation (DD-214 and/or VA ID Card) and marriage certificate
+- Veteran documentation (DD-214 and/or VA ID Card); State-issued ID, AND marriage certificate

 Child of U.S. military veteran: